Worms 4 (2015 video game)

-Worms 4 is a turn-based tactics game made by Team17 released for iOS and Android devices on September 3, 2015.
+Worms 4 is a turn-based tactics video game developed and published by Team17.
+It was released for iOS and Android devices on September 3, 2015.

 Gameplay

 In Worms 4, up to three teams of worms take turns maneuvering a 2D map using weapons and items in order to eliminate the opposing teams.
 The game features a single-player campaign designed to gradually introduce game mechanics, and three multiplayer options consisting of a battle against the AI, hotseat, and online matchmaking.

 Reception

 Worms 4 received positive reviews.
 It has a score of 74/100 on Metacritic.